sanrio00/portfolio-projects/Completed/Zomato Delivery Summary (Feb-Apr 2022)/README.md

 **Subjects Covered**: UPDATE/SET, ALTER TABLE, Aggregation with GROUP BY, WHERE, Views

+SQL queries (data cleaning & basic EDA) can be found in the folder.
 Interactive Dashboard can be found in my [Tableau Public link](https://public.tableau.com/views/ZomatoDeliverySummaryFeb-Apr2022/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ### KPI metrics and Dimensions
 1. Delivery Rating: Ratings assigned to the delivery person (assumed to be out of 5.0)